Key Takeaways

 Dialectical Behavior Therapy (DBT)

 The “dialectical” component of DBT refers to dialectics, which is the concept of balancing opposites, such as acceptance and change.
 DBT encourages people to see that two seemingly contradictory things can be true at the same time (e.g., “I am doing the best I can, and I need to do better”).
-By doing this, DBT therapists help clients move away from rigid black-and-white thinking, which is common in emotional dysregulation.
+By doing this, DBT therapists help patients move away from rigid black-and-white thinking, which is common in emotional dysregulation.

 Acceptance and Commitment Therapy (ACT)